Free Deck Building Software,

 Tip Requests at Checkout

-Customers see a 15/20/25% tip prompt right at payment — same flow they're used to from Square or DoorDash.
+Customers see a tip prompt right at payment — the same flow they're used to from Square or DoorDash.
 Deck tips skew bigger than restaurant tips: a happy homeowner on a $40K composite build frequently leaves $200-$500 for the crew when the prompt is on the screen and nobody has to ask awkwardly at handoff.
+No cash changing hands in the driveway, no uncomfortable moment — just an easy way for a thrilled customer to thank the carpenters who built their backyard.

 Included free, forever.